jkeuper/jkeuper.github.io/_posts/2017-08-21-new-website.md

 Welcome to my new website!

 Finally I got fed up with my single-page website.
 In spired by my former co-worker Marijn from [Serra ICT](http://www.serraict.com/), I took a look at Jekyll.
-Soon I found Jekyll Bootstrap [here](https://github.com/scotch-io/scotch-io.github.io), which seem to fit my needs perfectly!
+Soon I found a Bootstrap 3 template for Jekyll [here](https://github.com/scotch-io/scotch-io.github.io), which seem to fit my needs perfectly!
 Just like Marijn, I host my site at github using github-pages.
 It works as a charm!

 A nice blog posting of Kyle Banks showed how to add some category listings to my website:
 <https://kylewbanks.com/blog/creating-category-pages-in-jekyll-without-plugins>